 Increase the number of individuals receiving public health services

-In tandem with mental health, it is a goal to connect clients with primary care services.
+It is a goal to connect clients with primary care services.
 MHCs work with clients to explore all avenues to receive access to public health services.

 Reduce disparities in access to care